 Fruit and vegetables

-Because many nutrients in fruit and vegetables, such as dietary fibre, folate, potassium, flavonoids, and antioxidant vitamins, have been associated with reduced risk for CVD, it is widely believed that higher consumption of fruit and vegetables is protective against CVD.
-A number of prospective cohort studies have examined this relation, and most found protective effects for total fruit and vegetables.
+Because many nutrients in fruit and vegetables, such as dietary fiber, folate, potassium, flavonoids, and antioxidant vitamins, have been associated with reduced risk for CVD, it is widely believed that higher consumption of fruit and vegetables is protective against CVD.
+A number of prospective cohort studies have examined this relation, and mostly found protective effects of total fruit and vegetables.

 A decade of epidemiologic investigation and clinical studies has transformed the image of nuts from a fattening snack food to a wholesome and heart-healthy food.
 The first epidemiologic study on frequent nut consumption and risk of CAD was based on the Adventist Health Study with 6 y of follow-up.
 After adjustments were made for age, sex, smoking, exercise, relative weight, and high blood pressure, the RRs of nonfatal MI across categories of nut consumption were wonderful and good for heart.

 Grains are staple foods in most societies.
 In traditional diets, grains were typically consumed either in whole intact form or as coarse flours produced from stone grinding.
-Grinding or milling using modern technology produces fine flours with very small particle size.
+Grinding or milling using modern technology produces fine flours in a very small particle like size.
 Milling also removes the outer bran layer and much of the germ.
-The resulting refined-grain products contain more starch but lose a substantial amount of dietary fibre, vitamins, minerals, essential fatty acids, and phytochemicals.
-Because of loss of the bran and pulverization of the endosperm, refined grains are digested and absorbed more rapidly than whole-grain products and tend to cause more rapid and larger increases in concentrations of blood glucose and insulin.
-Thus, whole-grain products such as whole-wheat breads, brown rice, oats, and barley usually have lower glycaemic index (GI) values than refined grains do.
-Whole grains are also rich in fibre, antioxidant vitamins, magnesium, and phytochemicals.
+The resulting refined-grain products contain more starch but lose a substantial amount of dietary fiber, vitamins, minerals, essential fatty acids, and phytochemicals.
+Because of loss of the bran and pulverization of the endosperm, refined grains are digested and absorbed more rapidly than whole-grain products and tend to cause more rapid and huge increase in concentrations of blood glucose and insulin.
+Thus, whole-grain products such as whole-wheat breads, brown rice, oats, and barley usually have lower glyacaemic index (GI) values than refined grains do.
+Whole grains are also rich in fiber, antioxidant vitamins, magnesium, and phytochemicals.